What is the ZEN Research Centre?

 Our plans and strategy

-In order to achieve its high ambitions, the ZEN Research Centre plans, together with its partners, to:
+In order to achieve our high ambitions, we plan, together with our partners, to:

 - Develop neighbourhood design and planning instruments while integrating science-based knowledge on greenhouse gas emissions.